schierlm/Oberon-extended-history/README.md

 * Freely relocatable and executable pre-linked binaries M.bin using ORL.Relocate and ORL.Execute
 * Possibility to generate pre-linked boot-loaders consisting of multiple modules using ORL.Link

-For a variant of EOS that does not use fixup chains, see http://github.com/andreaspirklbauer/Oberon-system-without-fixup-chains.

 **REVISION:** 17.3.2020

 **DOCUMENTATION**